NLESC-JCER/cpp2wasm/README.md

 ### Web application

 Now that the C++ functions can be called from Python it is time to call the function from a web page.
 To assist in making a web application a web framework needs to be picked.
-For Bubble [flask](https://flask.palletsprojects.com/) was chosen as it minimalistic and has a large active community.
+The [Flask](https://flask.palletsprojects.com/) web framework was chosen as it minimalistic and has a large active community.

-The Bubble web application has 3 kinds of pages:
+The web application has 3 kinds of pages:

 1. a page with form and submit button,
 2. a page to show the progress of the calculation